-If your doctor suspects the reason you are not getting pregnant is anovulation, they will most likely run some tests.
-While it can be a little unnerving to have any tests run, these are pretty standard but will get you to understand what is going on with your body.
+If your doctor suspects the reason you’re not getting pregnant is anovulation, they will most likely run some tests, and these will hopefully help you understand what’s going on with your body.

-The first thing your doctor will order are blood tests.
-In these tests, they can test hormone levels and thyroid levels.
-This can give them a clear picture of what is happening on the inside.
-Your anovulation may be caused by an imbalance in hormones or your thyroid, and they will be able to see it with these tests.
+The first thing your doctor will order is blood tests.
+These tests can test hormone levels and thyroid levels.
+This can give a clear picture of what’s happening on the inside.
+If your anovulation is caused by an imbalance in hormones or your thyroid, these tests will reveal that.

-Your doctor will probably order an ultrasound, as well.
-An ultrasound will be able to look at your ovaries.
+Your doctor will probably order an ultrasound as well, to get a look at your ovaries.
 Before ovulation, the follicle that will release the egg grows in size.
 Your doctor can look for signs of ovulation by looking for these follicles.

-This has been a lot of information.
-You may feel a bit overwhelmed, but we are here to tell you, there is hope.
 Anovulation can usually be corrected.
-Once you and your doctor have determined why you may be experiencing anovulation, you can decide on the best treatment.
+Once you and your doctor have determined why you may be experiencing anovulation, you can decide on the best treatment for you.